piface/pifacecommon/docs/index.rst

 Welcome to PiFace Common's documentation!
 =========================================

-The pifacecommon Python3 module is required for all PiFace extensions.
+The pifacecommon Python module is required for all PiFace extensions.
 It provides functions and classes for generic interfacing with the boards over SPI.

-.. note:: This module was built as a library to be used by other modules.
-It was never intended to be used by the end user.
-It works great for debugging though!

 Links:
     - `Blog <http://pifacedigital.wordpress.com/>`_